bkrahmer/ja-micro/README.md

 * gRPC (HTTP 2.0) (specified by a protobuf interface)
 * JMS / AMQP
 * Kafka (acting as a consumer of one or more topics)
+* Timer (arbitrary cronjob-like execution rules)

 We use the term adapters to describe something that isn't driving input to the service, but rather to serve the back-end of the service.
 We have built samples of using these adapters into the recipe book, including tests that verify the integration.
-Each of these can be switched on in the gradle build in order to keep the service artifact and startup time to a minimum.
+Each of these can be switched on in the gradle build in order to keep the artifact size and startup time to a minimum.
 The adapters consist of:
 * Postgres database
 * Spring Data